 - The included instructions can be difficult for some user to understand.

-Now that you’ve seen the list, which one do you think is the best telescope for viewing planets and galaxies?
+Which one do you think is the best telescope for viewing planets and galaxies?